sachink2010/document_chatbot/README.md

-# document_chatbot
+# llm_document_chatbot
-A repository for a document chatbot
+A repository for a document chatbot.

 ![alt text](assets/chat.png)